Drug Abuse and Overdose Crisis

 “We cannot diminish the value of one category of human life -- the unborn -- without diminishing the value of all human life. ” – Ronald Reagan

 I am unequivocally pro-life.
-By that I mean I will never waiver in my commitment to protect innocent life.
+By that I mean I will never waver in my commitment to protect innocent life.
 I believe that all human life is precious, created equal, and deserving of legal protection, whether already — or yet to be — born.

 The fact that abortion is now a constitutional right demonstrates the raw power of the Supreme Court.
 It also shows how important it is for Virginia to have an effective and principled lawyer to represent us before that Court.
 As your Attorney General, I will fight up to and at the Supreme Court to protect Virginians from further judicial overreach.